defichain-lottery/winning-number-validation/validation_tutorial.md

 ## finalizing draw

-- When finalizing a draw, we concat all ticket hashs ordered by creation block height.
+- When finalizing a draw, all ticket hashes are concatenated ordered by creation block height.
-Betweet each hash we add `;` as separator.
+Betweet each hash the separator `;` is added.
 The resulting string is hashed again with md5.
-- We're calculating the draw seed with the `crc32()`, which calculates the crc32 polynomial of a string and results in an integer.
+- Calculating the draw seed with the `crc32()`, which calculates the crc32 polynomial of a string and results in an integer.
-- With `srand()` the randomizer is now seeded.
-Everytime we're creating a random number using `rand(0, 999999)`, the result will be the same for the given seed.
-To fill up the final number to a length of 6 numbers, we're using `str_pad(rand(0, 999999), 6, 0, STR_PAD_LEFT)`
+- With `srand()` the randomizer is seeded.
+Everytime creating a random number using `rand(0, 999999)`, the result will be the same for the given seed.
+To fill up the final number to a length of 6 numbers, the function `str_pad(rand(0, 999999), 6, 0, STR_PAD_LEFT)` is used.

 ## getting the data via REST API